datstartup/ubuntuopenbox/lessons/m63-maintaining-your-ubuntu-os.md

 ```
 To update the information **apt** is having from all repositories - the ones which their addresses are stated in **/etc/apt/source.list** file.

-This command does not install package, just update information.
+This command does not install packages, just update information.
 {: notice--info}
 The following command will actually install newest version of any package that has been **already** installed in your system.
 ```bash